How Easy is it to Build a Website?

 If you are struggling to learn more about this, check out our SEO Easy Peasy YouTube channel.
 We offer short Easy Peasy videos to help you learn SEO in baby steps.
 Make sure if you are planning a blog, you add the Yoast plug-in and then utilize that when you are writing your posts.

 #10 Google Tools: To track your website’s performance, you will need to have your website connected with Google’s web tools.
-From Google Analytics to a site map, adding these programs will help Google index your site to help get found and drive traffic to your website.
+From Google Analytics and Google Console to a site map adding these programs will help Google index your site to help get found and drive traffic to your website.
 These should be added to your website at the beginning.

-Remember This is Your Website – Not There’s
+Remember This is Your Website – Not Theirs

 One of the biggest issues we have noticed in working with our customers when building their websites, is that some of them have not thought out what they really want in advance.
 They leave it to the web designer.
 It sets someone up for disappointment.
 You need to know the end in mind.

-You may love it, or you may hate it.
 Do some research before you hire someone.
 Ask for referrals.
 Just because someone says they can build websites doesn’t mean they are doing it correctly.
 Look at their samples.
 Do you like the look of them?
 Did they fulfill some of the top ten things I said above?
-Is the SSL certificate locked.
+Is the SSL certificate locked?
 I have seen many that add the certificate but don’t lock it properly.
 It will hurt your SEO if you don’t.
 Look over their shoulder as they are building it.
 Keep yourself engaged in the entire process.

 With this information, you will be better prepared to create the website you want and will be proud of.
 Most importantly, your website will attract your prospects and turn them into customers.